Estate Appraisals for Probate, Inheritance, and Property Decisions

 Recent Blogs

-When an Estate Appraisal Is Needed
+When a Probate or Estate Appraisal Is Needed

-Some estate assignments require the value of the property as of the date the owner passed away rather than its value today.
-In those cases, the appraisal is retrospective and reflects the market conditions that existed on that earlier effective date.
+Some probate and estate assignments require the value of the property as of the date the owner passed away rather than its value today.
+This is commonly referred to as a date of death appraisal.
+In these cases, the appraisal is retrospective and reflects the market conditions that existed on the earlier effective date.

 Property Types Served